onagbonoga/Youtube_to_Blender/README.md

 - Enable the Addon

 ## Usage
 The YT2MP3 tab is accessible from the "Video Sequencer" properties menu.
-Press "N" on your keyboard to vie/ hide the properties menu
+Press "N" on your keyboard to view/ hide the properties menu.
+The .mp3 files are saved in your downloads folder!
 ![usage](https://github.com/onagbonoga/Youtube_to_Blender/blob/main/img1.png)

 ## Additional Information